dewarim/data-tools-for-reddit/README.md

 * create a Lucene index (skipping deleted comments, needs 24 hours single-threaded)
 * add the comments to a Postgresql database (useful if you want to play with a month's worth of data)
-* convert the JSON data into CSV (cuts required size in half and is easier to digest for many programs, but may cause problems with line breaks in comments)
+* convert the JSON data into CSV (cuts required size in half and is easier to digest for many programs, but still has problems with line breaks in comments - wip)

 ### Scala